 All The Upside Potential

 Everyone knows that investing involves risk.
-A variable annuity would be an excellent fit for annuity buyers who are comfortable with the risk of losing money in the account value but have all the upside potential from the market.
+Therefore, a variable annuity would be an excellent fit for annuity buyers who are comfortable with the risk of losing money in the account value but have all the upside potential from the market.